-(ii) be not less than 3.0m from a side boundary; (b) off-set from a door or window to a habitable room in an adjacent dwelling; (iii) be not less than 4.0m from a rear boundary; and (c) effective use of screening other than vegetation; or (iv) if an internal lot, be not less than 4.5m from the boundary abutting a rear boundary of an adjacent frontage site; or (d) effect of topography and natural features (b) if le ss than the setbacks in clause A1 (a) - (i) be off-set by not less than 1.5m from the edge of any door or window in another dwelling; (ii) a have a window sill height of not less than 1.8m above finished floor level; (iii) have fixed and durable glazing or screening with a uniform transparency of not more than 25% in that part of a door or window less than 1.7m above finished floor level; or (iv) have fixed and durable external screen other than vegetation of not less than 1.8m height above the finished floor level and with a uniform transparency of not more than 25% located for the full width of the door, window, balcony, deck, roof garden, parking space, or carport A2 P2 An access strip or shared driveway, including any pedestrian pathway and parking area, must be separated by a distance of not less than 1.5m horizontally and 1.5m vertically from the door or window to a dwelling or any balcony, deck, or roof garden in a dwelling. any min and access strip or communal driveway, including pedestrian pathway and parking area, must imise likelihood for impact from over-viewing noise disturbance on the amenity of any elling
+- (a) physical separation from the door, window balcony, deck, roof garden, parking space, or carport in an adjacent dwelling; - (b) off-set from a door or window to a habitable room in an adjacent dwelling; - (c) effective use of screening other than vegetation; or - (d) effect of topography and natural features

+- (ii) have a window sill height of not less than 1.8m above floor level; - (iii) have fixed glazing or screening with a uniform transparency of not more than 25% in that part of a door or window less than 1.7m above floor level; or - (iv) have a fixed and durable external screen other than vegetation of not less than 1.8m height above the floor level with a uniform transparency of not more than 25% for the full width of the door, window, balcony, deck, roof garden, parking space, or carport pedestrian pathway and parking area, must be separated by a distance of not less than 1.5m horizontally and 1.5m vertically from the door or window to a dwelling or any balcony, deck, or roof garden in a dwelling.

+An access strip or shared driveway, including any An access strip or communal driveway, including any pedestrian pathway and parking area, must minimise likelihood for impact from over-viewing and noise disturbance on the amenity of any dwelling.